-- 10.88 The Information Commissioner may decline to undertake a review if satisfied 'that the interests of the administration of the [FOI] Act make it desirable' that the AAT consider the IC reviewable decision (s 54W(b)).
+10.88 The Information Commissioner may decline to undertake a review if satisfied 'that the interests of the administration of the [FOI] Act make it desirable' that the AAT consider the IC reviewable decision (s 54W(b)).
 It is intended that the Information Commissioner will resolve most applications.
-Circumstances in which the Information Commissioner may decide that it is desirable for the AAT to consider the IC reviewable decision instead of the Commissioner continuing with the IC review include:31 - where the IC review is linked to ongoing proceedings before the AAT or a court - where there is an apparent inconsistency between earlier IC review decisions and AAT decisions
+Circumstances in which the Information Commissioner may

-26 See Australian Information Commissioner, Direction as to certain procedures to be followed by applicants in Information Commissioner reviews at, [1.40]-[1.41].
+27 See Australian Information Commissioner, Direction as to certain procedures to be followed by applicants in Information Commissioner reviews at 1.40-1.41

-27 Knowles v Australian Information Commissioner [2018] FCA 1212.
+28 Knowles v Australian Information Commissioner [2018] FCA 1212.

-28 For an example of abuse of process generally see Bringolf and Secretary, Department of Human Services (Freedom of information) [2018] AATA 2004.
+29 For an example of abuse of process generally see Bringolf and Secretary, Department of Human Services (Freedom of information) [2018] AATA 2004.

-29 Ford v Child Support Registrar [2009] FCA 328, applying Attorney-General (Vic) v Wentworth (1998) 14 NSWLR 481.
+30 Ford v Child Support Registrar [2009] FCA 328, applying Attorney-General (Vic) v Wentworth (1998) 14 NSWLR 481.

-30 Giddings v Australian Information Commissioner [2017] FCA 677.
+31 Giddings v Australian Information Commissioner [2017] FCA 677.